Steering Wheel Hand Placement

 There were some students in my Elder College class last week that were surprised to learn that it was no longer generally acceptable to hold the steering wheel with your hands in the 10 and 2 position.
 Who would have thought that how to hold your vehicle's steering wheel would change, or that it even mattered?

 After sharing this idea with the class, the first question was "Why don't they tell us about this?"
 I countered with a question of my own, "When was the last time you read the owner's manual for your vehicle?"

 The best theory today is for the left hand to be between 7 and 9, and the right hand to be between 3 and 5.
 This keeps your hands and arms out of the way if the airbag deploys and you don't end up having a fist fight with yourself in the event of a collision.
 Please note that these instructions call for both hands to be on the wheel.

-A check with an ICBC driver examiner reveals that should you palm the wheel, use only one hand to steer or grasp the steering wheel from inside the rim it will be marked as an error on a driving test.
+A check with an ICBC driver examiner reveals that should you palm the wheel, use only one hand to steer (except when backing up) or grasp the steering wheel from inside the rim it will be marked as an error on a driving test.

-This method may take some getting used to, but it promises two benefits: you will be less likely to overcorrect in an emergency and you will suffer less fatigue in your arms and back, arriving at your destination in a safer more comfortable manner.
+Changing from hand over hand to shuffle steering may take some practice, but it delivers two benefits: you will be less likely to overcorrect in an emergency and you will suffer less fatigue in your arms and back, arriving at your destination in a safer more comfortable manner.